 Outside of the FBM, gar scales are much more common fossils than complete skeletons.
 The gars' characteristic, diamond-shaped scales have historically been used by humans as arrowheads and on protective breastplates.
 There tough scales offer significant protection from would be predators.

 Modern gar species often migrate up rivers to spawn.
-This is one explanation for the lack of juvenile gar fossils found in the FBM.
+This is a possible explanation for the lack of juvenile gar fossils found in the FBM.

 Bowfins - 2 Species Identified: Cyclurus gurleyi & Amia pattersoniOrder Amiiformes, Family Amiidae